 2. 0% Introductory APR Periods

-0% introductory APR is a 6 – 18 month period where there is no interest charged on purchases and sometimes balance transfers.
-0% intro periods are important for small business owners because it gives them time to grow before they have to pay their expenses.
+The 0 percent introductory APR is a six- to 18-month period where there is no interest charged on purchases and sometimes balance transfers.
+These 0 percent introductory periods are important for small business owners because it gives them time to grow before they have to pay their expenses.
 In this way, a small business credit card works like a flexible startup business loan.

-It’s fairly common to find small business credit cards with 0% intro APR periods for the first 9 – 15 months you have the card.
-This gives you the opportunity to make company purchases and/or transfer existing credit card balances without having to make interest payments for the entire intro period.
+It’s fairly common to find small business credit cards with 0 percent introductory APR periods for the first nine to 15 months you have the card.
+This gives you the opportunity to make company purchases or transfer existing credit card balances without having to make interest payments for the entire introductory period.
 However, since a credit card is revolving, you won’t be able to spend more than the limit until you start making payments.